Integrability conditions for space-time stochastic integrals: Theory and applications: Predictable characteristics of random measures

-For $B^{H\cdot M}$ and $\nu^{H\cdot M}$, we first take some $D\in\calp\otimes\calb_0(\bbr)$ and claim that \beq 1_D(s,y)\ast\mu^{H\cdot M} = 1_D(s,H(s,x)y)\ast\mu. \eeq This identity immediately extends to finite linear combinations of such indicators and thus, by \eqref{DCT}, also to all functions $W(\om,t,y)$ for which $W\ast\mu^{H\cdot M}$ exists.
+This identity immediately extends to finite linear combinations of such indicators and thus, by \eqref{DCT}, also to all functions $W({\omega },t,y)$ for which $W\ast\mu^{H\cdot M}$ exists.
 By the definition of the predictable compensator, this statement also passes to the case where $\mu$ is replaced by $\nu$.

-In order to prove \eqref{eq2}, first observe that the jump process of the semimartingale $H\cdot M$ up to infinity is given by $\Delta(H\cdot M)_t=(H\cdot M)(\Om\times\{t\}\times E)$.
+In order to prove \eqref{eq2}, first observe that the jump process of the semimartingale $H\cdot M$ up to infinity is given by $\Delta (H\cdot M)_t=(H\cdot M)(\Om\times\{t\}\times E)$.
 Furthermore, we can assume that $D$ does not contain any points in $\bar\Om\times\{0\}$.
 Hence, in the case where $H=1_A$ with $A\in\tilde\calp_M$, we have for all $t\in\bbr$